 Enterprise resource planning (ERP) is one of the core factors in keeping a company competitive and lean, which many businesses have seen in the past several years.
 This offers a few benefits.

-The first of these is that it allows a firm to automate and optimize its processes using real-time information.
+First, it allows a firm to automate and optimize its processes using real-time information.
 This has the domino effect of reducing operational costs and preventing choke points throughout their operations.

 These can often be much more affordable and quicker to implement than their traditional counterparts, further feeding into their use.

 Larger companies have exclusively used big data.
 Much of this was driven by the fact that it was often inaccessible to small to medium-sized businesses.
-This is no longer the case, thanks to recent advances with IoT and other technologies.
+This is no longer the case, thanks to recent advances in IoT and other technologies.

 VR & AR

 This allows designers to make more accurate and reliable changes to a product before the production phase begins.
-As a result, there have been a few areas that this has been beneficial.
+As a result, there have been a few areas where this has been beneficial.
 For example, designers can make modifications to products quickly.

 Difficulty Finding Employees